stephengold/Acorus/README.md

 More precisely, it consists of a hotkey plus a set of positive and/or negative signals.

-The `HelloCombo` example app binds combos to actions.
+The `HelloCombo` example binds 2 signals and 6 combos.

 Help nodes indicate combo bindings alongside simple hotkey bindings:
 + "shift+y" mean pressing the "y" key while the "shift" signal is active